 Bandwidth can be pretty confusing.
 What is it?
 Where does it go?
 And how did I use it all?
 Fear not!
 We're here to help.
 Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save you from overages!

-Bandwidth is the data that gets passed to a viewer when they watch a video.
-So, every time someone presses play on your videos, data gets passed from our servers to their browsers, which is counted as bandwidth.
+Bandwidth is the data that gets passed to a viewer when they play a media.
+So, every time someone presses play on your medias, data gets passed from our servers to their browsers, which is counted as bandwidth.

 But just pressing play isn’t the only way to use bandwidth.
-Other things count toward your monthly bandwidth usage too — like the player and thumbnail image loading, video thumbnails, the video being loaded and played as your own internal views, and the video being downloaded.
+Other things count toward your monthly bandwidth usage too — like the player and thumbnail image loading, video thumbnails, the media being loaded and played by your own internal views, and the media being downloaded.

 When you upload a video to Wistia we create multiple derivatives to ensure the smoothest playback.
 We want your video to play in as many environments as possible — which is why we create not only HD files, but SD and Flash derivatives too.